 This network is a multifaceted information and intelligence sharing network that uses management and prevention strategies to combat arson.
 Bringing together the resources of the Fire and Emergency Services Authority, Western Australia Police and the Department of Environment and Conservation, the network ensures that firefighters and the community pass all critical information about bushfire arson to the police.

-Find out more about the Arson Information Network on the Western Australia Police website.
+You can find out more about the Arson Information Network on the Western Australia Police website.

 Extinguish arson intelligence database